matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 <!--  -->
 .large[
 **TODO: put these in normal language**
-* Increase in luminosity of roughly order of magnitude
+* Increase in data generating collision rate ("luminosity") of roughly order of magnitude
    - $3$ - $4$ $\mathrm{ab}^{-1}$ (factor of 20-25 from Run-2 delivered)
 * Boon for measurements constrained by statistical uncertainties, searches for rare processes ]